H-isaac23/Youtube-Streams-Liker/README.md

 sl.like_videos()
 ```

-And with that, the streams of the youtubers that you want to like can now be done automatically.
+And with that, the streams of the youtubers that you want to like will now be done automatically.
 Finally, the user should end the session of the driver.
 ``` python
 sl.driver_quit()